tyconsulting/TerraformEnterprise-PS/docs/Set-TFEWorkspace.md

 ```

 ### -NewWorkspaceName

-Enter the new name of the workspace.
+The new name of the workspace.
+This is used to rename the workspace.

 ```yaml
 Type: String